 B2B sales cycles are often complex (so advertisers may not see ROI for a long time).
-So thriving in today’s SEM landscape requires you to get a lot of things right.
+So thriving in today’s SEM landscape requires you to get many things right.
 Some things you need to master include pay-per-click (PPC) advertising, search networks, and display networks.

-To use SEM as a B2B lead generation strategy, you also need to be proficient in:
+To use SEM as a B2B lead generation strategy, you also need to be proficient in the following:

 - Knowing your target audience and users.
 Knowing and fully understanding your target audience characteristics is essential to developing accurate personas that serve as reference points for all your messaging.

 - Using best practices for your ad structure.
-Rely on the personas you created above to guide your language and your message.
-Set up an interesting landing page for each of your products or services to encourage readers to take the next step.
+Rely on the personas you created above to guide your language and message.
+Set up an exciting landing page for your products or services to encourage readers to take the next step.
 Carefully analyse your keyword options and be careful with your choices.
-Ask your sales team to help inform the discovery process.
-Ensure your keywords make sense for your buyers, both at the start and end of your funnel.
+Ask your sales rep, sales team or marketing team to help inform the discovery process.
+Ensure your keywords make sense for your buyers at the start and end of your funnel.

 - Trying out A/B testing.
 A/B testing means displaying two or more versions of your ad to your viewers and gathering and analysing data to help you make your campaign more impactful.

-- Creating interesting content.
-Interesting content helps drive your audience and users to engage with your company or brand, fill out your contact forms, download and share your content, and eventually become your customers.
+- Creating exciting content.
+Interesting content helps your audience and users engage with your company or brand, fill out your contact forms, download and share your content, and eventually become your customers.

 - Optimising your landing pages.
-As time goes by, the landing pages you created will become outdated, so you need to optimise them to yield the best ROI.
-Some effective ways to optimise your landing pages are by adjusting your CTAs based on previous research and A/B testing.
-You also need to refine your advert copy to better address the needs of your customer personas.
-Remember always to keep the most important information front and centre and above the fold.
-When optimising, you also need to be strategic in selecting the right imagery to send your audience and users the right messages.
+The landing pages you create will become outdated as time goes by, so you need to optimise them to yield the best ROI.
+Some practical ways to optimise your landing pages are by adjusting your CTAs based on previous research and A/B testing.
+You also need to refine your advert copy to better address the needs of your target customer personas.
+Always keep the essential information front and centre and above the fold.
+When optimising, you must strategically select the right imagery to send your audience and users the right messages.
 Analyse your website analytics and user heat maps to optimise your user experience on your website.

-- Developing a simple plan for your adverts on search networks or display networks.
+- Develop a simple plan for your adverts on search or display networks.

 5. Referral Marketing

-According to an article in Invoice.ng, 84% of B2B decision-makers start the purchasing process because of a referral.
-Generating leads through word of mouth or referral marketing is basically about having all the stakeholders in your online community (e.g. past and present customers, fans, brand ambassadors, board members, friends, family, and employees, etc.) spreading your brand message for you.
+An article in Invoice.ng reports that 84% of B2B decision-makers start their buying process through referrals.
+Generating leads through word of mouth or referral marketing is basically about having all the stakeholders in your online community (e.g. past and present customers, fans, brand ambassadors, board members, friends, family, employees, etc.) spreading your brand message for you.

 You can do your referral marketing by offering such incentives as customer referrals, employee referrals, social media marketing, etc. You can use an automated referral program.
-Decide on the type of referral rewards you will offer as incentives, e.g. product discounts or cash.
-Referral marketing can help your customers get to know your brand story and improve your reputation.
+Decide on the referral rewards you will offer as incentives, e.g. product discounts or cash.
+Referral marketing can help your customers understand your brand story and improve your reputation.
 Referrals generate a higher quality of leads when compared to traditional marketing methods.
 Once a referral becomes a customer, they are more likely to stick with the company.

 It is among the best and cheapest forms of marketing.
-Even if the only marketing you do is referral marketing, your business will still do well.
-Referral marketing converts really well because the person referred to your business is already interested in your product or service, making them highly qualified.
-When trying to decide whether to use referral marketing, a good rule of thumb is if your business is more transactional, has a short-selling cycle for a product that many other businesses need, and you’re dealing with one main decision-maker.
+Your business will still do well if you only do referral marketing.
+Referral marketing converts well because the person referred to your business is already interested in your product or service, making them highly qualified.
+When deciding whether to use referral marketing, a good rule of thumb is if your business is more transactional, has a short-selling cycle for a product that many other companies need, and deals with one main decision-maker.
 Then a referral marketing program could work well for your business.

 6. Email Marketing

 Email marketing is among the oldest online channels for B2B marketing.
 It is also one of the most trusted sources of information for B2B buyers.
 According to the Direct Marketing Association (DMA), email marketing delivers a $51 return for every $1 spent on investment return.
 According to Clickback, 73% of millennials prefer communication from businesses to come via email.
 These millennials are, therefore, comfortable dropping their email address with brands they like.
-Another good thing about it is that if you can increase subscriber engagement with every email you send, you will increase sales, average revenue per customer, and company profits.
+Another good thing about it is that increasing subscriber engagement with every email you send will increase sales, average revenue per customer, and company profits.

 A strategic email marketing approach may take time to set up and maintain, but the rewards will show the benefits.
-A great way to maximise lead generation from your email marketing campaign is to know who’s clicking onto your website from the email.
-For this, you will need an email marketing tool and data from your website analytics.
-If your email marketing’s open rate is good, but the leads generated, and click-through rates are low, then your email’s copy or formatting needs work.
+A great way to maximise lead generation from your email marketing campaign is to know who’s clicking on your website from the email.
+You will need an email marketing tool and data from your website analytics.
+If your email marketing’s open rate is reasonable, but the leads generated and click-through rates are low, your email’s copy or formatting needs work.

 7. Hosting Events

 According to Leadfeeder, 73% of marketers and sales leaders report webinars as a top lead generation tactic.
-To promote your webinars and other events more effectively, you need to know your target audience, i.e. know the type of audience and users you want to attract and use it to craft your customer persona.
+To promote your webinars and other events more effectively, you need to know your target market, i.e. study the type of audience and users you want to attract and use it to craft your ideal customer persona.
 Then create your marketing collaterals for your event based on each of your customer persona.
-Be sure to have an easy event registration process that encourages people to sign up.
-Get comfortable hosting virtual events as this is only going to become more popular in our digital age.
+Have an easy event registration process that encourages people to sign up.
+Get comfortable hosting virtual events, as this will only become more popular in our digital age.

 You want to keep those who attend your event engaged with your business and eager to learn more about your products and services.
-For online events, consider following up shortly after the event with a recording of the event.
-You should also send the recording to persons who registered but could not attend the event.
-For in-person events, be sure to observe all the government directives on social distancing, etc., at the event’s venue.
+For online events, consider following up shortly after the event with a recording.
+You should also send the recording to registered persons who could not attend the event.
+For in-person events, observe all the government directives on social distancing, etc., at the event’s venue.
 Also, consider following up shortly after the event with a copy of your slide presentation deck or upload the presentation to LinkedIn or SlideShare to encourage people to follow your accounts online.

 8. Run Contests and Giveaways

-In B2B marketing, when creating your competitions and giveaways, consider the target decision-makers’ needs and those who aid in the primary decision maker’s eventual choice and use that info to craft your competitions and giveaways.
-Learn how to highlight your company culture in the entire process so that participants can learn something about your company when they take part in your promotional initiatives.
+In B2B marketing, when creating your competitions and giveaways, consider the target decision-makers needs and those who aid in the primary decision-maker’s eventual choice.
+Use that info to craft your contests and giveaways.
+Learn how to highlight your company culture in the entire process so that participants can learn about your company when participating in your promotional initiatives.
 Ensure that your company stories inspire your participants to become emotionally invested in your brand.

 With most things in marketing, the quick answer is it depends.
 It would be best if you considered many factors.
-In most cases, you need to use a combination of all the above rather than sticking to one.
+In most cases, you must combine all the above rather than stick to one.

-If you need help with selecting B2B lead generation strategies specific to the Nigerian market, contact us.
+Contact us if you need help selecting B2B lead generation strategies specific to the Nigerian market.
 We’ll be glad to help.